QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/superelements.rst

 	0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  0.00000000e+00  7.97634193e+03

 :code:`SUPELEM_DAMP_<X>`
  is the keyword for the **optional** damping matrix.
 The matrix needs to be square and needs to have a minimum size of 6x6. <X> specifies the global ID of this superelement definition. _<X> can be omitted for the first superelement.
 The damping matrix is only optional, superelement damping can also be assigned through Rayleigh damping coefficients or a critical damping of certain modes (see :ref:`Superelement Damping`).
+If Rayleigh damping is specified, or critical damping is assigned this matrix is overwritten with the damping evaluated through Rayleigh damping.

    .. code-block:: console
    	:caption: : An exemplary damping matrix for a superelement (size 31x31)